kal-kyokya/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 	>>> import sqlalchemy
 	>>> sqlalchemy.__version__
 	'1.4.22'
-Also, In case of the warning message:
+Also, for the warning message:

-	/usr/local/lib/python3.4/dist-packages/sqlalchemy/engine/default.py:552: Warning: (1681, "'@@SESSION.GTID_EXECUTED' is deprecated and will be re moved in a future release.")
+	/usr/local/lib/python3.4/dist-packages/sqlalchemy/engine/default.py:552: Warning: (1681, "'@@SESSION.GTID_EXECUTED' is deprecated and will be removed in a future release.") cursor.execute(statement, parameters)
-	  cursor.execute(statement, parameters)

 One can ignore it.